lencx/algorithms/README.md

-# Data Structure And Algorithm
+# Data Structure And Algorithms

 ```bash
 # Quickly create a template file by command